Star 历史趋势

 DiagnosticsEnable/disable verbose RouterOS API debug logging at runtime — no container restart required

 Appearance26 named palette swatches (dark and light variants) — applies instantly and persists via localStorage.
 Contrast, Text Brightness, and Background Brightness sliders (15 steps each) for fine-grained adjustment independent of palette.
+Font Family picker with 24 self-hosted options (Inter, IBM Plex Sans, Source Sans 3, Geist, JetBrains Mono, and 19 more — all served as local WOFF2 files, no CDN).
+Font Size with six presets (Extra Small to Extra Large).
 Includes a Visible Pages subsection to toggle individual pages on/off

 Credential encryption